Generalized Location-Scale Mixtures of Elliptical Distributions: Definitions and Stochastic Comparisons: Stochastic Ordering Results

-leads a contradiction to $\boldsymbol{Y}_1 \leq_{st} \boldsymbol{Y}_2$.
-Hence, we conclude ${\sigma}_1 = {\sigma}_2$. \end{proof} We consider the special case of univariate $LSE$ distribution to illustrate the result of Lemma \ref{st-dim1}.
-Plots of the survival functions of two cases of $GHSS$ distribution are shown in Figure \ref{fig:survival}.
-The $GHSS$ distributed variables are ordered under usual stochastic order if the conditions in Lemma \ref{st-dim1} (1) are satisfied.
-Also, Figure \ref{fig:survival} (b) provides the counter example.
+which leads a contradiction to ${Y}_1 \leq_{st} {Y}_2$.
+Hence, we conclude ${\sigma}_1 = {\sigma}_2$. \end{proof} \begin{example}We consider the special case of univariate GLSE distribution to illustrate the results in Lemma \ref{st-dim1}.
+The survival functions of the GHSS distributions under three parameter setting are plotted in Figure \ref{fig:survival}(a).
+It is easy to check that the conditions in Lemma \ref{st-dim1}(1) are satisfied, and thus agrees with the usual stochastic ordering among these three distributions displayed in the plot.
+Moreover, Figure \ref{fig:survival}(b) provides a counterexample showing that the survival functions of these distributions cross with each other if the scale parameters of the three distributions are not identical. \end{example}